+Subject: Tourism/Travel

-Faculty: Humanities and Social Sciences (continued) Stage 2 Subject: Tourism Length of Course: Full Year (20 Credits) Pre-Requisites: N/A. Stage 1 tourism would be an advantage, but is not essential.
-SACE Board of SA Code: rd of SA Code: 2TOS20 Course Leads to: University and TAFE courses; employment in tourism related fields.
+Length of Course: Full Year (20 Credits)

+Pre-Requisites: N/A. Stage 1 tourism would be an advantage, but is not essential.

+SACE Board of SA Code: 2TOS20 or 2ILAB20

+Course Leads to: University and TAFE courses; employment in tourism related fields.